 Understanding the difference between thin and thick clients

 How do thin and thick clients compare for licensing or flexibility?
-These two endpoint types each have their role in the enterprise, but they fit into organizations in very different ways.
+These endpoints have their role in the enterprise, but they fit into organizations in very different ways.

-Managing and delivering virtual desktops is a significant task for IT administrators to take on, but sometimes the endpoint accessing the virtual desktop can go a long way to ensure a positive user experience.
+Managing and delivering virtual desktops is a significant task for IT administrators to take on, but sometimes choosing the right endpoint for accessing the virtual desktop can go a long way for the user experience.

 One key decision surrounding virtual desktop delivery is whether end users access their resources via a thin client or a PC running thin client software.
+Such PCs are commonly referred to as thick clients.
 Both types of endpoints have their benefits and drawbacks, so IT admins and executives should be sure they know the pros and cons of using both thin and thick clients.

 Differences between thin clients and thick clients